sccn/lsl_archived/INSTALL.md

 # Configure with CMake

+## Toolchain

-You'll need to download a toolchain.
+Download a toolchain.
 The following platforms have been tested:

 * Windows 7, Windows 10
     * [Visual Studio 2015](https://www.visualstudio.com/vs/older-downloads/) ([alternate](https://stackoverflow.com/a/44290942)), or [Visual Studio 2017](https://www.visualstudio.com/downloads/).
 During install, choose custom install and be sure to select under programming languages > Visual C++ > Common Tools (this should add the Windows SDK to the installation).